Botcopy/BotcopyCustomPayloads/README.md

 - Carousels can contain more than one type of action
   - Link cards act as browse carousel cards
   - Message cards act as regular selection key carousel cards
-  - Button cards have buttons, that each have their own individual actions

 ### Actions

 [message](#message) and [link](#link) are used for Suggestions, Cards, Carousel Items, and List Items.

-Card and Carousels can also use a [button](#button) action.
+Card can also use a [button](#button) action.
 Each button has its own individual action.

 Only one action should be assigned to each payload element.
 In case of conflicting actions, Botcopy priorities message > link > button.